ru-fix/completable-reactor/README.md

     ANOTHER_WAY
 }
 ```
+### EndPoint

-**EndPoint** - graph item that indicates end of flow execution.
+EndPoint is a graph item that indicates end of flow execution.
 When graph execution reaches EndPoint then all transitions marked as dead
  and CompletableReactor immediately returns graph result.
 The only exception is detached processors or subgraphs.
 They will continue to
  exectue.